MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.technology: pwa
-ms.date: 11/22/2022
+ms.date: 11/24/2022
 ---
 # Overview of Progressive Web Apps (PWAs)

-Progressive Web Apps (PWAs) are applications that you build by using web technologies, and that can be installed and can run on all devices, from just one codebase.
+Progressive Web Apps (PWAs) are applications that you build by using web technologies, and that can be installed and can run on all devices, from one codebase.

 PWAs provide native-like experiences to your users on supporting devices.
 They adapt to the capabilities supported by each device and they can also run in web browsers, like websites.